aammd/MS_computational_ecology_opinion/compecol.md

 we attempt to situate the practice of computational ecology within the broader scope of ecological research.
 The recent years have given us an explosion of new tools, training opportunities, and mechanisms for data access.
-One can assume that computational approaches will become more tempting, and more broadly adopted.
+One can assume that computational approaches will become more appealing, and more broadly adopted.
 This requires us to address the questions of the usefulness and promises of this line of research, as well as the caveats associated with it.
 In particular, we highlight the ways in which computational ecology differs from,